ianyepan/ianyepan.github.io/_posts/2021-05-12-setting-up-use-package.md

   (set-face-attribute 'markdown-code-face nil :inherit 'org-block))
 ```

-Some packages don't even need the auto-mode-alist to be modified for a
+Some packages don't even require us to modify the auto-mode-alist for
-new file extension regex, as it is handled by the package itself.
-For
+file extension regex recognition, as they're handled by the packages
-instance:
+themselves.
+For instance:

 ```emacs-lisp
 (use-package json-mode)